Across the globe, we are experiencing unprecedented restrictions on both our personal and social lives due to coronavirus.

 Individuals let off steam in different ways and whether that is a pint in your local, or daily gym sessions you won’t be doing any of that for the foreseeable.
 The government’s recent intervention to close these types of venues will hit people hard.

 How will an increase in employee mental health cases impact businesses?

-Mental health problems have a significant impact on businesses by increasing absenteeism, increasing costs to deal with these issues and negatively impacting productivity and profits.
-To combat this, businesses can utilise early intervention strategies to address the issues as suggested by the Health & Safety Executive.
+Mental health problems have a significant impact on businesses by increasing absenteeism, increasing costs to deal with these issues, and negatively impacting productivity and profits.
+To combat this, businesses can utilize early intervention strategies to address the issues as suggested by the Health & Safety Executive.

 It’s important to discuss mental health in the workplace, but it’s impossible to do without the data to identify when it’s becoming an issue.
-Whether it’s the individual realising or the employer realising, it’s important to have the tools in place to spot the issues early.
+Whether it’s the individual realizing or the employer realizing, it’s important to have the tools in place to spot the issues early.

 Supporting content to help deal with the impact of COVID-19

 We’re keen to help every business that has been impacted by coronavirus and have listed some useful resources below for your use.

 Preventing employee burnout

 How Edays is helping businesses work smarter, happier, and healthier through COVID-19

 Download our free e-book and understand the top 5 things HR Directors are prioritizing for 2021.